 Setup your User Account

-I recommend adding a new user which will be your new admin account, fill out the info and then select show password and then set your password, set the user role as administrator and save.
+I recommend adding a new user, which will be your new admin account, fill out the info, select show password, set your password, and set the user role as administrator and save.

 The admin login page for your WordPress site is *your website*/wp-admin.